 March 8th - International Women's Day is celebrated in over 100 countries.
-Dating back to 1907 with the first official International Women's Day taking place in New York City on February 28th 1909.
-Discover more on the history of International Women's Day, events and travel.
+Dating back to 1907 the first official International Women's Day took place in New York City on February 28th, 1909.
+Discover more on the history of International Women's Day, events, and travel.

 International Women's Day 2017

-The first official International Women's Day took place in New York City on February 28th 1909.
-Thousands of people attended including events held in the suffragette and socialist movement.
+The first official International Women's Day took place in New York City on February 28th, 1909.
+Thousands of people attended events held in the suffragette and socialist movements.

 This year the United Nations 2017 theme is “Women in the Changing World of Work: Planet 50-50 by 2030”.

-The Real Mary King’s Close is celebrating 2017 Scotland YOHHA and International Women’s Day on March 8th with a special tour telling tales of woe, wonder and legacy of the women who lived, worked and died on the closes.
-Hear about the tales of the women from all walks of life whom left their mark on Edinburgh’s incredible past.
+The Real Mary King’s Close is celebrating 2017 Scotland YOHHA and International Women’s Day on March 8th with a special tour telling tales of woe, wonder, and legacy of the women who lived, worked, and died on the closes.
+Hear about the tales of women from all walks of life who left their mark on Edinburgh’s incredible past.

 ©International Women's Day